 I ask that you consider the health of your classmates and instructors in the actions that you take.
 If you are feeling unwell, please use your best judgement.
 I will make every effort to make sure each student has a good learning experience, regardless of these circumstances.
-Thank you.
+Thank you for your commitment to this policy.